coolreader18/legume-loader/README.md

 ## Acknowledgments
 * This is based off of, both in concept and in a fair amount of code, a previous project of mine, [bookmarklet-loader](https://github.com/coolreader18/bookmarklet-loader).
 * Which in turn used a lot of code from [mrcoles/bookmarklet](https://github.com/mrcoles/bookmarklet).
-Legume uses very little actual from there, but the project was inspired by it.
+Legume uses very little actual code from there, but the project was inspired by it.